labelflow/simple-object-detection/README.md

   <img src="public/schema-framework.svg" />
 </p>

-This work illustrates how to build an object detection algorithm prototype from image labelling to quantitative evaluation of a model.
+This work illustrates how to build an object detection algorithm prototype from image labelling to qualitative and quantitative evaluation of a model.
 All you need to get started is a set of raw images that are relevant to the task you want to address.
 It is supported by a presentation that covered the following topics:

 - Labelling of images